anaclumos/extracranial/Research/pages/Person 1B5A5B.md

 - Currently works at Lyft, Identity & Platform Team
 - Majored in CS
 - Researched for two years
-- Worked as different types of engineers
+- Worked with different types of engineers
   - Found each position didn't fit them
 - Junior Engineers tend to execute more things
 - Senior Engineers deal with ambiguity.